opennextjs/opennextjs-aws/README.md

 This cost estimate is based on the `us-east-1` region pricing and does not consider any free tier benefits.

 ## Limitations and workarounds

-#### KNOWN ISSUE: Using both app and pages dir causing issue on 13.4

-There is a known issue in Next.js that affects projects that use both pages and app directories simultaneously.
-The problem seems to originate from some external dependencies that rely on react and fail to use the proper prebundled react version from Next.js.
-Until [this issue](https://github.com/vercel/next.js/issues/49355) is resolved, we recommend that you stick to version 13.3 if you need to use both directories in your project.

 #### WORKAROUND: `public/` static files served by the server function (AWS specific)